dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 ### Getting information about bulk messages sent

-When you send messages in bulk, you can get an information about the number of successfully sent messages and moreover, it is possible to get a list of these messages.
-A new [SucceededSending](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/events/succeededsending) event was added to [SmtpClient](https://apireference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient) for this purpose.
+When you send messages in bulk, you can get an information about the number of successfully sent messages and even get a list of these messages.
+A new [SucceededSending](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient//events/succeededsending) event was added to [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) for this purpose.

 Code sample:
 ```csharp